- slide 1 of 5

 There is a new children’s animated film based on the L. Frank Baum Wonderful Wizard of Oz book that debuts May 2014.
 Legends of Oz: Dorothy’s Return finds a way for Dorothy to return to Oz and reunite with her character friends.
 Voices of these characters are the following: The Scarecrow (Dan Aykroyd), The Tin Man (Kelsey Grammer), The Cowardly Lion (Jim Belushi) and Dorothy Gale (Lea Michele).

-- The Wizard of Oz Theme for the Preschool Classroom
+- You Tube, The Wizard of Oz – Follow the Yellow Brick Road